davelnewton/anagrams/README.md

 ```

 ### Todo List
-* remove output lines that don't have matches
 * refactor to use instantiated class
 * find the longest words that are anagrams
 * find the set of anagrams containing the most words